dansmyers/ProgrammingWithAI/Activities/1-URL_Shortener.md

 > Create a Python Flask API endpoint at /api/shorten that accepts POST requests with JSON containing a "long_url" field.
 The endpoint should validate the URL format, generate a unique short ID using a combination of lowercase letters and numbers (6 characters), store the mapping between the short ID and original URL, and return a JSON response with fields for "short_url" (including the domain), "original_url", and "created_at" in ISO format.
 Include proper error handling for invalid URLs (400) and rate limiting (429).
 Use appropriate type hints and docstrings.
 The code should follow REST best practices and include logging.
 Return HTTP 201 for successful creation.
 Store the URLs in-memory for now using a dictionary.
 Include the main Flask app configuration with CORS enabled.

+### Warning

+**Look at the prompt**.
+AIs like to generate full-featured, complex code.
+Often, this will be more than what you want, at least for the initial stages of the app.

+Here, for example, we're looking at using Cross-Object Resource Sharing (CORS), rate limiting, and returning some information on the creation time of the short URL.
+Do we need all those features right away?
+Maybe not!

+I always recommend **developing incrementally**.
+If a feature seems more complex that what you need right now, seek clarification and decide if it can be ommitted until you really need it.

+This is the advantage of small generations: You want to keep the magnitude of each change at a scale that you can understand and meaningfully evaluate.

 ### Server Implementation

 Go back to the `url_shortener.py` file.
 Use the chat feature to implement this prompt.